 - Which of the following nutrition logos or labelling on food packaging have you seen or heard of? (with logos shown for various labelling systems, including Health Star Rating).

 The research also explores the channels through which people saw the advertising, how they felt about the advertising, what they did as a result of seeing it, and whether it is influencing purchasing behaviour in a positive and sustained way as intended.
 The evaluation reports are available on the Health Star Rating website.

 How do we know the HSR system is working?

-The National Heart Foundation has been engaged to conduct monitoring and evaluation of the HSR system.
+The National Heart Foundation has been engaged to conduct monitoring of the HSR system.
 Part of this research seeks to measure consumers’ awareness and ability to use the HSR system correctly, through questions such as: